If you're looking for a lucrative job in a growing field, it's hard to go wrong with a master's in either computer science or cyber security.

 Computer science vs. cyber security: top programs

-Earning a master's degree from a top school can help improve your job prospects.
+Earning a master’s degree from a top school can help improve your job prospects.
 Top institutions have strong alumni networks, and name recognition can be beneficial in the job search.
-These schools also attract big-name professors and can dedicate more resources to unique learning opportunities and experiences.
-Still, where you complete your degree isn't the only factor in earning potential.
+These schools also attract prestigious professors and can dedicate more resources to unique learning opportunities and experiences.
+Still, where you complete your degree isn’t the only factor in earning potential.

 Top programs look for students with relevant work experience.
 Experience with digital forensics or penetration testing may bolster a cyber security master's application the way a software engineering or data analytics background can help for computer science.